 Under the Children Act 1974, two juvenile Courts were established but the present law requires that at least one 'Children Court' be established in each district head quarter and metropolitan areas, which has the exclusive jurisdiction to deal with children in conflict as per sections 16 and 17 of the Children Act 2013 which was amended in 2018.
 Though the legislation aptly focuses on establishing separate courts for children with special facilities stated in the law, No separate children court has been set up yet whereas almost 50,000 cases of children in conflict with the law have been pending years together in the country.

-In the Act 2013, the additional Sessions Judge was empowered as the children’s court as additional charge.
-By amending the Act 2013 in 2018, now all tribunals of the Women & Children Repression Prevention are empowered as additional charge of the children courts.
+In the Act 2013, the additional Sessions Judge was empowered as the children's court as additional charge.
+By amending the Act 2013 in 2018, now all tribunals of the Women and Children Repression Prevention are empowered as additional charge of the children courts.
 Till 2019, there have been a staggering 165,327 cases pending in the 95 Women and Children Repression Prevention Tribunals, and of these cases, some 34,233 cases have been pending for over five years.
 Specially in the metropolitan area, the trial of the children in the children courts has not been conducted speedy because of pending huge cases in the regular courts.

 Child friendly judicial proceedings are the loadstar of the law, but the implementation and innovation of the judicial process are not satisfactory due to not having separate courts and specialized child friendly courtrooms.
 The Supreme Court (SC) has taken some eventually actions for the protection of the children.
 A high profile special committee led by the honourable Justices of the SC has been working for the protection of children's rights.

 The High Court Division (HCD) and Appellate Division (AD) have a great role to protect the rights of child and monitor about the children justice process in country.
-In many cases, The SC keeps its role to develop the children rights, aware about the judicial process such as in cases of The State vs Rowshan Mondal [59 DLR(HCD) 72], Bangladesh Legal Aid and Services Trust & another vs Bangladesh & others [7 BLC 85], Md.
+In many cases, The SC keeps its role to develop the children rights, aware about the judicial process such as in cases of The State vs Rowshan Mondal [59 DLR(HCD) 72], Bangladesh Legal Aid and Services Trust and another vs Bangladesh and others [7 BLC 85], Md.
 Shamim Vs. The State and well known Sukkur Ali case etc.

 In our Children Act 2013, there are some drawbacks in the judicial process too.
 Honourable HCD led by honourable Justice Enayetur Rahim and Justice Mostafizur Rahman held in the Judgment of Md.
-Ridoy Vs State in the Criminal Appeal no 7533 of 2019 that there are some contradictory legal action with the Women & Children Repression Prevention Act 2000, the Special Power Act 1974, the Digital Security Act 2018 and some other special laws in case of congnizance, bail hearing and trial.
+Ridoy Vs State in the Criminal Appeal no 7533 of 2019 that there are some contradictory legal action with the Women and Children Repression Prevention Act 2000, the Special Power Act 1974, the Digital Security Act 2018 and some other special laws in case of congnizance, bail hearing and trial.
 The HCD also recommended bringing amendment in the Act for ensuring justice for children.
-The HCD also gave 7 directives to be followed by magistrates and children’s courts till the necessary amendments will be taken.
+The HCD also gave 7 directives to be followed by magistrates and children's courts till the necessary amendments will be taken.

 Recently the honourable HCD has intervened in the matter of 121 children convicted by mobile courts led by RAB and declared the Judgment stating that the conviction of 121 children by the mobile court was not only unscrupulous, but a violation of the fundamental rights enshrined in the constitution.
 The High Court has stated that the mobile court act needs to be amended as Section 6 of the law is contradictory with the constitution.
 The HC bench of honourable Justice Sheikh Hassan Arif and Justice Md Mahmud Hasan Talukder delivered the verdict on March 11, 2020 after hearing a suo moto rule issued by this court on October 31, last year.